#**# Tracker parameters

 Pattern loop

-FT2: A bug starts the next pattern at the row where the previous pattern had the E60.
+A bug in FT2 starts the next pattern at the row where the previous pattern had the E60.
 Use D00 as work-around.

 Set tremolo control